-FIADH - AT SHELTER AVAILABLE 3/28 - BORDER COLLIE / GREAT PYRENEES / MIXED (MEDIUM COAT) DOG FOR ADOPTION
+FIADH - NOT AT SHELTER - BORDER COLLIE / GREAT PYRENEES / MIXED (MEDIUM COAT) DOG FOR ADOPTION

 Pyrenees Border Collie Dogs For Adoption in Rustburg, VA, USA